THU-BPM/RE2/README.md

 ```
 python3 train.py
 ```
 This will train and evaluate our model.
 You may download the checkpoint from [Google Drive](https://drive.google.com/drive/folders/1GLMqBF2tV7yFg2PwS_a9pmzVb87cgFAA?usp=share_link) as the parameters are tuned based on this checkpoint.
+You may migrate this repository and apply the same method to SURE.

 ## Acknowledgements
 We thank the authors of the original SemEval dataset and the Transformers library for their contributions.